-As the Company has no significant interest bearing assets, the Company's income and operating cash flows are substantially independent of changes in the market interest rates.
-Changes in interest rates impact primarily its variable rate borrowings by changing their future cash flows.
+As the Company has no significant interest bearing assets and liabilities, the Company's income and operating cash flows are substantially independent of changes in the market interest rates.
 Management does not have a formal policy of determining how much of the Company's borrowings should be to fixed or variable rates.
 However, at the time of receiving new borrowings management uses its judgment to decide whether it believes that a fixed or variable rate would be more favourable to the Company over the expected period until maturity.